 - Median Household Income: $127,424

-If the UWS is a prime neighborhood for the ultra-wealthy, then Lincoln Square is where the ultra-ultra-wealthy live in this neighborhood within.
+If the UWS is a prime neighborhood for the ultra-wealthy, then Lincoln Square is where the ultra-ultra-wealthy live in this neighborhood.
 The area is famous as a center for theater, dance, and the arts in Manhattan.
 Prewar architecture meets the newer luxury condo developments in a combination of history and style that is hard to match anywhere else in the city.

 3. Midtown East/Turtle Bay3.
 Midtown East/Turtle Bay